Palfore/Pybiosis/README.md

 @Deck(location="Games/3,1", image='spire.jpg')
 @Scheduler(trigger="Daily", start="today-5:01pm")
 def spire():
+    # Launch the game shortcut using cmd.
-    path_to_game = R"C:\Users\...\Games\Slay the Spire.url"
+    path_to_game = R"C:\Games\Slay the Spire.url"
     os.system(Rf'cmd.exe /C START "" "{path_to_game}"')
 ```

+Let's unpack all of that!

+First, the function itself `spire()` launches a game called [Slay the Spire](https://store.steampowered.com/app/646570/Slay_the_Spire) from my game install folder.

+Then, there are the decorators:

+- ```@Device(title='Spire', description="Launch Slay the Spire.")```
-The `Device` decorator is a generic decorator that simply provides some metadata to the function.
+    - The `Device` decorator simply provides metadata to the function.
-The `Google` decorator let's a user talk to their google assistant to trigger a `python` function to run.
-The `multi_phrase` function gives room for more freedom and possible mishearing (since the voice recognition may not hear perfectly).
-To actually call this function, the user would say "Hey Google, on pc, play spire" (or some variation) and the game would be launched on their computer.
-The `StreamDeck` decorator places a button in the 4th column and 2nd row in the Games folder (0-indexing)  that also launches the game.
-An icon (like `spire.jpg`) can be specified by adding images to a specified folder.
+- ```@Google(voice=multi_phrase(['open', 'play', 'place'], ['spire', 'fire', 'buyer']))```
+    - The `Google` decorator provides an entry point through Google Assistant.
+    - With the appropriate setup (see below), the user would trigger the function with _"Hey Google, on pc, play spire"_.
+    - The `multi_phrase` function uses synonyms to specify phrases to allow for phrases may be misunderstood by the voice recognition.
+- ```@Deck(location="Games/3,1", image='spire.jpg')```
+    - The `StreamDeck` is a device with programmable buttons and this decorator places a button in a specific location (with an icon `spire.jpg`).

+- ```@Scheduler(trigger="Daily", start="today-5:01pm")```
-The `Scheduler` decorator schedules the game to run on a provided schedule, in this case every day right after 5pm.
+    - The `Scheduler` decorator executes the provided function regularly, in this case right on time to unwind!

 ### General:
-Each device or service has an associated compiler that provides a decorator.
-There are some built-in to `Pybiosis` but you can also define your own.
-These decorators are used on a function to associated them with a device/service.
-Here are some basic templates for example functions.
+Each decorator is powered by a compiler that connects that service to the function.
+These decorators wrap functions to allow them to be triggered by a given device/service.
+Here are some basic examples.
 See [Compilers](#compilers) below for more details.

-1. Create a parameter-less function.
+1. Create a simple function.
     ```python
+    import webbrowser

     def func():
-        pass  # Do anything
+        webbrowser.open("www.google.com")
     ```

 2. Provide a title and description to the function.